pw384/pw384.github.io/index.md

 #### Misc

-* My [Erdős-Bacon-Sabbath number](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93Bacon_number) is **infinity** - I am not revealing the Erdős number here (but it is 3).
+* My [Erdős-Bacon-Sabbath number](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93Bacon_number) is **infinity** - I am not revealing the Erdős number here (it's a constant).
 One of my life goals is to bound this number by a constant.
 * If you add "misc" after the slash of this page's URL then you could find some personal stuff like hobbies.

 ---